star3am/hashiqube/README.md

 ![Hashiqube Integrations](images/logo-qube.png?raw=true "Hashiqube Integrations")

 ## HashiQube's Purpose
-Hashiqube has been created to enable anyone who is interested in secure automation pipelines the ability to run a suite of ‘best in class’ tools their local machines at the cost of a small amount of system resources.
+Hashiqube has been created to enable anyone who is interested in secure automation pipelines the ability to run a suite of ‘best in class’ tools on their local machines at the cost of a small amount of system resources.

-Hashiqube gives all interested parties the empowerment to  deploy these tools in a way covers multiple use cases effectively providing a ‘concept to completion’ test bed using open source Hashicorp products.
+Hashiqube gives all interested parties the empowerment to  deploy these tools in a way that covers multiple use cases effectively providing a ‘concept to completion’ test bed using open-source Hashicorp products.

-The original use case was born the desire to demystify DevSecOps utilising Terraform, Vault, Consul, Sentinel and Nomad as well as some other well know open source CI/CD tools by providing a ‘hands-on’ environment that demonstrates the value of secret and credential management in a standard software development pipeline.
+The original use case was born from the desire to demystify DevSecOps utilising Terraform, Vault, Consul, Sentinel and Nomad as well as some other well-known open source CI/CD tools by providing a ‘hands-on’ environment that demonstrates the value of secret and credential management in a standard software development pipeline.

 Thanks to the flexibility of the Hashicorp products there is no need to wonder how to achieve the goals of bringing software to market in a more secure and timely fashion, just Vagrant up!